-Chicken with Caramelized Onion and Cardamom Rice is probably the most requested recipe in my house, this is a must-make!
+Chicken with Caramelized Onion and Cardamom Rice is a Yotam Ottolenghi recipe, and probably the most requested meal in my house ~ it’s a comforting chicken dinner and a must-make!

 I am slowly cooking my way through the many stunning pages of Yotam Ottolenghi and Sami Tamimi’s cookbook, Jerusalem.
 Every once in a while a cookbook comes along that not only breaks new ground with its recipes, but is approachable, and visually inspiring.
 This one does it all, and I have to say, every recipe I’ve tried so far has been equally as spectacular.